Carrie (1976 film): AccoladesCarrie is one of the few horror films to be nominated for multiple Academy Awards. Spacek and Laurie received nominations for Best Actress and Best Supporting Actress awards, respectively at the 49th Academy Awards. The film also won the grand prize at the Avoriaz Fantastic Film Festival, and Spacek was given the Best Actress award by the National Society of Film Critics. In 2008, Carrie was ranked number 86 on Empire's list of The 500 Greatest Movies of All Time. The movie also ranked number 15 on the Entertainment Weekly list of the 50 Best High School Movies, and No. 46 on the American Film Institute's list of 100 Greatest Cinema Thrills, and was ranked eighth for its ending sequence on Bravo's The 100 Scariest Movie Moments (2004).

-Related productionsCarrie, along with the novel, has been reproduced and adapted several times.
+Related productions

+Sequel

-SequelThe Rage: Carrie 2 was released in 1999.
-It featured another teenager with telekinetic powers who is revealed to have shared a father with Carrie White.
-The film received universally negative reviews and was a box-office failure.
-Amy Irving reprises her role of Sue Snell from the previous film.
+The Rage: Carrie 2 was released in 1999.
+It featured Rachel Lang (Emily Bergl) another teenager with telekinetic powers who is revealed to have shared a father with Carrie.
+It received generally negative reviews, which criticized the routine recycling of the original film's story and themes.
+It was also a box office bomb, grossing $17 million against a $21 million production budget.
+Irving reprised her role of Sue from the previous film.

 2002 television film

 In 2002, a television film based on King's novel and starring Angela Bettis in the titular role was released.
 The film updated the events of the story to modern-day settings and technology while simultaneously attempting to be more faithful to the book's original structure, story, and specific events.
-However, the ending was drastically changed: Instead of killing her mother and then herself, the film has Carrie killing her mother, being revived via CPR by Sue Snell and being driven to Florida to hide.
+However, the ending was drastically changed: Instead of killing her mother Margaret White (Patricia Clarkson) and then herself, the film has Carrie killing Margaret, being revived via CPR by Sue (Kandyse McClure) and being driven to Florida to hide.
 This new ending marked a complete divergence from the novel and was a signal that the film served as a pilot for a Carrie television series, which never materialized.
 In the new ending, the rescued Carrie vows to help others with similar gifts to her own.
 Although Bettis' portrayal of Carrie was highly praised, the film was cited by most critics as inferior to the original.

 2013 remake

 In 2011, Metro-Goldwyn-Mayer and Screen Gems acquired the novel rights to adapt Carrie to film once more.
 Playwright Roberto Aguirre-Sacasa wrote the script as "a more faithful adaptation" of King's novel but shared a screenplay credit with the 1976 film's writer Lawrence D. Cohen.
 Aguirre-Sacasa had previously adapted King's epic novel The Stand into comic-book form in 2008.

 The role of Carrie was played by 16-year-old actress Chloë Grace Moretz.
 Julianne Moore starred as Carrie's mother Margaret White, and Gabriella Wilde as Sue Snell.
 Alex Russell and Ansel Elgort played Billy Nolan and Tommy Ross respectively.
-Portia Doubleday was given the role of Chris Hargensen, and Judy Greer was cast as Miss Desjardin.
+Portia Doubleday was given the role of Chris Hargensen, and Judy Greer was cast as Miss Rita Desjardin.
 Kimberly Peirce, known for her work on Boys Don't Cry, directed the new adaptation.
 It was released on October 18, 2013, and received mixed reviews.